 Surgical Oncology Clinical Synopsis

 Emory faculty surgeons of the Division of Surgical Oncology are the surgical staff of the Winship Cancer Institute of Emory University, Georgia's first and only National Cancer Institute-designated comprehensive cancer center.
 As an NCI-designated comprehensive center, Winship is in the top one percent of all cancer centers in the United States that are on the forefront of the battle against cancer.
-The designation benefits patients through increased access to new clinical trials and technologies and allows our surgeons to translate advances into treatment safely and efficiently.
+The designation benefits patients through increased access to clinical trials and new technologies and allows our surgeons to translate advances into treatment safely and efficiently.